BOARD OF DIRECTORS

 Mrs. Leibel is also a facilitator and has facilitated training programmes for various Institutions both locally and internationally including UNDP.
 She was the Deputy Managing Director of Bayport Financial Services, a position she held from 2005 until September 2017.
 She holds a Postgraduate Diploma in Corporate Management and Finance and a BSc. /B.A. in Social Science (Economics and Sociology) from the Kwame Nkrumah University of Science & Technology, Ghana

-Ms. Abena Amoah is the first female executive director of the Ghana Stock Exchange, appointed by the Exchange’s Council as Deputy Managing Director in August 2020.
+Ms. Abena Amoah is the first female Managing Director of the Ghana Stock Exchange, appointed by the Exchange’s Council as Deputy Managing Director in August 2020.
 She is a trailblazer in the capital markets industry and has served on boards of institutions such as Access Bank PLC, African Women’s Development Fund, Ghana Petroleum Funds, Kosmos Energy Ghana, University of Ghana Council, among others.
 She is passionate about youth empowerment and has mentored several persons who have taken up significant leadership roles themselves.
 Abena is an alumna of the University of Ghana Business School and has undertaken leadership studies at the Stanford Graduate School of Business, Harvard Business School, and the University of Denver’s Daniels College of Business.

 Dr. Mark Assibey-Yeboah was appointed to the Board of the CSD on September 10, 2021.
 Dr Assibey-Yeboah is the Senior Partner of Knox Consulting.
 He was the Member of Parliament for New Juaben South Constituency in the 6th and 7th Parliaments, as well as the Chairman of the Finance Committee of Parliament from 2017 to 2021.
 He holds a B.Sc(Hons) Degree in Agricultural Economics from KNUST, Kumasi, and M.S in Agricultural and Resource Economics from the University of Delaware, USA.
 He also holds an M.A and a Ph.D both in Economics from the University of Tennessee, USA, specializing in International Macroeconomics, Monetary Economics and Econometrics.
 Before he joined the Legislature, he was a Senior Economist at the Bank of Ghana.
 Before joining the Central Bank of Ghana, he was a lecturer at the Ghana Institute of Management and Public Administration (GIMPA).
 He also previously worked as a Lecturer at the University of Tennessee and as an Adjunct faculty member at Milligan College in USA.
 Dr. Assibey-Yeboah has been published in reputable journals such as Economic Record, International Journal of Finance and Economics, Journal of International Trade and Economic Development and the North American Journal of Economics and Finance.
 He is a member of the American Economic Association.